hasufell/hasufell.github.io/posts/2021-10-22-conduit-to-streamly.md

 ### Transformers

 A transformer doesn't have its own type.
 It's in my opinion much simpler than conduit.
-Here, we can simply reuse the Preludes `fmap`.
+Here, we can simply reuse the Prelude's `fmap`.
 The main difference is that we have an input and an output stream, so:

 ```hs